-Essential Skills for Employment and Education (ESEE) is a web application created to assess and build an individual’s Essential Skills in reading, document use and numeracy – foundational skills upon which other skills are built.
+SKILLSMARKER (formerly Essential Skills for Employment and Education — ESEE) is a web application created to assess and build an individual’s skills in reading, writing, and numeracy – foundational skills upon which other skills are built.

-Teachers, employers and training organizations are using ESEE to identify and address skill gaps, compare skill levels to occupational requirements and customize training materials.
-Since ESEE was launched in 2012 more than 100,000 assessments have been completed.
+Teachers, employers and training organizations are using SKILLSMARKER to identify and address skill gaps, compare skill levels to occupational requirements and customize training materials.
+Since SKILLSMARKER was launched in 2012 more than 100,000 assessments have been completed.

-ESEE also has a number of features for those requiring support, including a built-in vocabulary builder that provides written and audio definitions of some words and phrases.
-ESEE also has supports for those who are deaf and hard of hearing, including 186 American Sign Language (ASL) videos.
+SKILLSMARKER also has a number of features for those requiring support, including a built-in vocabulary builder that provides written and audio definitions of some words and phrases.
+SKILLSMARKER also has supports for those who are deaf and hard of hearing, including 186 American Sign Language (ASL) videos.

 Skills are measured on the International Adult Literacy Survey (IALS) 0-500 point scale and Employment and Social Development Canada’s (ESDC’s) 5-level scale.
 The assessments are also aligned with the Ontario Adult Literacy Curriculum Framework (OALCF).

-For Ontario learners entering ACE programs, the ESEE test is free.
+For Ontario learners entering ACE programs, the SKILLSMARKER test is free.

-The ESEE web application is managed by the CSC.
+The SKILLSMARKER web application is managed by the CSC.
 For more information, visit:

 Essential Skills for Ontario’s Tradespeople (ESOT) is a web application developed to help people in Ontario seeking apprenticeships.